haveno-dex/haveno/docs/deployment-guide.md

 1. [Build the Haveno repository](#fork-and-build-haveno).
 2. [Start a local Monero node](#start-a-local-monero-node).
-3. Apply the patch `git apply /seednode/externalTorDirectBind3.patch`
+3. Apply the patch `git apply /seednode/externalTorDirectBind3.patch`.
-4. Rebuild the seed node `./gradlew build -x test`
+4. Rebuild the seed node `./gradlew build -x test`.
 5. Run `sudo cat /var/lib/tor/haveno_seednode/hostname` and note down the .onion for the next step.
 6. Modify `./scripts/deployment/haveno-seednode.service` and `./scripts/deployment/haveno-seednode2.service` as needed.
 7. Copy `./scripts/deployment/haveno-seednode.service` to `/etc/systemd/system` (if you are the very first seed in a new network also copy `./scripts/deployment/haveno-seednode2.service` to `/etc/systemd/system`).